The Empire Strikes Back: Rewrite

 In June 1978, impressed with his work on Raiders of the Lost Ark, Lucas hired Lawrence Kasdan to refine the draft; Kasdan was paid $60,000.
 In early July, Kasdan, Kershner and Lucas held a story conference to discuss Lucas's draft.
-The group collaborated on ideas, challenging Lucas when his made no sense; Lucas embraced their ideas.
+The group collaborated on ideas, with Lucas embracing their challenges and input.
 Mandated to deliver a fifth of the script every other week, Kasdan began his rewrite, focusing on developing character relationships and psychologies; he completed the third draft by early August.
 This version refined Minch Yoda—alternately named "the Critter", Minch, Buffy, and simply Yoda—from a slimy creature to a small blue one; each version retained the character's long life and wisdom.
 Yoda was intended to teach Luke to respect everyone and not judge by appearances, and defy audience expectations.
 The draft tightened or expanded dialogue to better pace action scenes, added more romance, and added or changed locations, such as moving a Vader scene from a spaceship deck to his private cubicle.
-Lucas removed a line mentioning Lando deliberately abandoning his people and had Luke contact Leia through the Force instead of Obi-Wan's ghost.
+Lucas removed a line mentioning Lando deliberately abandoning his people, and had Luke contact Leia through the Force instead of Obi-Wan's ghost.
 The fourth draft—mostly the same but with more detailed action—was submitted on October 24.

 Although some of Brackett's ideas remained, such as Luke's Dagobah training, her dialogue and characterization were removed.
 Kasdan described her take as from "a different era", lacking the necessary tone.
 Kazanjian did not believe the Writers Guild of America West would approve of her receiving credit, but Lucas liked Brackett and supported her credit as co-writer.
 He also provided for her family beyond her contracted pay.
-The fifth draft was completed in February 1979, revising some scenes and introducing a "Hogmen" species devised by Kershner; Lucas did not like the idea because he perceived them as slaves.
+The fifth draft was completed in February 1979.
+It revised some scenes and introduced a "Hogmen" species devised by Kershner; Lucas did not like the idea because he perceived them as slaves.

 Casting

-Hamill (Luke), Fisher (Leia), Ford (Han), Mayhew (Chewbacca), and Baker (R2-D2) all reprised their Star Wars roles.
+Mark Hamill (Luke), Carrie Fisher (Leia), Harrison Ford (Han), Peter Mayhew (Chewbacca), and Kenny Baker (R2-D2) all reprised their Star Wars roles.
 Hamill and Fisher were contracted for a second, third, and fourth film, but Ford had declined similar terms because of earlier bad experiences; he agreed to return because he wanted to improve on his Star Wars performance.
 Hamill spent four months bodybuilding and learning karate, fencing, and kendo to prepare for his stunts.